SongZihui-sudo/pytranser/readme.md

 4. `mainWindow.getRes(void)` return result
 5. `mainWindow.requestApi(src)` return void; make a request; if src == void,transer will translate sentience in the cli.else src,transer will translate src.
 ## last
-If you get a bug about it, please make a issue in github, thanks.
+*If you get a bug about it, please make a issue in github, thanks.
-If you think transer is good, please give me a star, thanks.
+If you think transer is good, please give me a star, thanks.*

+---